osbuild/osbuild/docs/osbuild.1.rst

 -h, --help                      print usage information and exit immediately --store=DIR                     directory where intermediary file system trees
                                 are stored
---sources=PATH                  json file containing a dictionary of source
-                                configuration
 --secrets=PATH                  json file containing a dictionary of secrets
                                 that are passed to sources -l DIR, --libdir=DIR            directory containing stages, assemblers, and